Alex Foster (rugby league): London Broncos (loan)

+Featherstone Rovers (loan)

+In November 2014, Featherstone Rovers announced the signing of Foster on a season-long loan for 2015, alongside three other young Leeds players.

 London Broncos

-After a spell with Featherstone Rovers, Foster signed for London on a 2-year deal.
+After a spell with Featherstone Rovers, Foster signed for London on a two-year deal.
 Injury meant that he was restricted to 20 appearances for the Broncos.

 Bradford Bulls

 In 2017, Foster agreed a deal with Bradford however the club went into liquidation and Foster was released.

 Castleford Tigers

-In February 2017, Castleford head coach Daryl Powell confirmed that Foster had been offered a trial with the view of a 2-year deal at the end of the trial.
-In April, it was confirmed Foster signed a deal until the end of the season with Cas (Heritage № 975) and was given the number 34 shirt.
+In February 2017, Castleford head coach Daryl Powell confirmed that Foster had been offered a trial with the view of a two-year deal at the end of the trial.
+In April, it was confirmed Foster signed a deal until the end of the season with Cas and was given the number 34 shirt.
 In July, it was confirmed that Foster had signed a new deal.
 On signing the new deal, he said, "I'm over the moon to sign here for another two years.
 It's a great place to be."
 Foster was a replacement for Cas in the 2017 Grand Final and scored their only try of the game, becoming the first Castleford player to score in a Super League Grand Final.

-Foster demonstrated his positional versatility in 2018, starting at prop, loose forward, second row and centre at different points throughout the season.
+Foster demonstrated his positional versatility in 2018, starting at loose forward, second row and centre at different points throughout the season.
 He was rewarded for his impressive form in June with a new three-and-a-half-year contract.
 However, in July, Foster was ruled out for the remainder of the season due to a foot injury.

-In the 2019 season, Foster made 6 appearances and scored 1 try.
+In the 2019 season, Foster made six appearances and scored one try.
 His playtime was limited by a knee injury sustained in March, for which he underwent surgery later in the year.

-Foster made his return to the team following the 2020 season's Covid-19 suspension, after spending 16 months on the sidelines.
+Foster made his return to the team following the 2020 season's COVID-19 suspension, after spending 16 months on the sidelines.
 In the remainder of the season, he made 8 appearances and scored 1 try.

 Foster sustained a bicep injury in a pre-season friendly against Hull KR in March 2021.
 He made his first appearance of the year in Castleford's Challenge Cup semi-final against Warrington on 5 June.
 On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.
 In September, it was announced that he would leave the club at the end of the 2021 season upon the expiry of his contract.
 Speaking about his time at Castleford, Foster said, "It has been one hell of a journey and I am so thankful to everyone involved, from the coaching staff to the fans, my teammates as well who have made my time here what it has been for me."